-Below is listed the information on enrollment and registration of students at our schools.
-If you have any questions about the enrollment process, call your school, or call 503-399-2632 for the Elementary Education office, the Middle School Education office, and the High School Education office.
+Below is listed the information to enrollment and registration of students at our schools, as well as a link above to access Online Registration.
+If you have any questions about the enrollment process, call your school, or call 503-399-2632.

-- Once you’re at the school, make sure to fill out each form completely – especially the emergency contact information form.
-Your school will have specific details about classes, teachers and staff.
+When filling out the forms, make sure to fill out completely – especially the emergency contact information form!

 Parents will receive a registration form, along with a packet of other information, when they register the child or teen at the school they will be attending.

 The following describes entrance age requirements for admittance of children entering kindergarten and first grade, per policy INS-A006.

 A child entering kindergarten for the first time during the fall term shall be deemed to be 5 years of age if his/her birthday occurs on or before September 10.
 A child whose birthday falls in the summer months may delay enrollment into kindergarten until he/she has reached age 6.
 This decision is at the parent’s discretion.

 A child entering first grade for the first time during the fall term shall be deemed to be 6 years of age if his/her birthday occurs on or before September 10.

 At the time of registration, a child entering public school for the first time shall present a state-issued birth certificate and a copy will be retained for the student’s permanent file.
 Temporary admittance may be granted with a hospital certificate, birth center certificate, or

 infant data card for up to six weeks while the birth certificate is issued by a state agency.